Adolis García Player Props: Rangers vs. Astros

-On Sunday, Adolis Garcia (.605 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Shawn Dubin.
-First pitch is at 2:35 PM ET.
+The Texas Rangers, including Adolis Garcia and his .595 slugging percentage over his past 10 games, battle starter Cristian Javier and the Houston Astros at Globe Life Field, Monday at 2:05 PM ET.

-In his last game, he went 1-for-5 with a double against the Astros.
+In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Astros.

 Adolis García Game Info & Props vs. the Astros